Make Your Kid a Millionaire: Roth IRA for Kids

 Object Permanence

-Even though this breakthrough occurs before age 2, the concept carries over.
-It is important to teach your child that money is a limited resource by giving and taking it away in exchange for rewards.
-It’s a fundamental building block for the next developmental step, which is the heaviest hitter for our FI approach.
+Even though this breakthrough occurs before the age of 2, the concept obviously carries over.
+Teaching your child that money is a limited resource by giving and taking it away in exchange for rewards is critical.
+It’s a basic building block for the next developmental step, which is the heaviest hitter for our FI approach.

 Symbolic Thought

 This is the critical developmental stage where you become the role model for your child.
-Slowly involve them in money-making decisions (e.g., creating your grocery store budget – take them with how many movies they can rent from your favorite streaming service).
+Slowly involve them in money-making decisions (e.g. creating your grocery store budget – take them with, how many movies they can rent from your favorite streaming service).
 This will instill the necessary framework they need to understand the scarcity of money.
-Further, as they get older, they implement a disciplined approach to spending habits.
-Give them visual representations of what you could purchase vs why you invested in their Roth IRA or your own investment account(s) (e.g., a poster board with a new toy pictured on one side – your child’s current Roth IRA balance on the other).
+Further, as they get older, implement a disciplined approach to spending habits.
+Give them visual representations of what you could purchase vs why you invested in their Roth IRA or your own investment account(s) (e.g. a poster board with a new toy pictured on one side – your child’s current Roth IRA balance on the other).

 Operational Thought